PsychoAndi/PickDT/README.md

 Details:

-- containercontrol with no external libs or graphics
+- containercontrol with no use of external libs or graphics
 - easy to change
 - no AM/PM-mode, for now it is just for 24 hours
 - week starts on monday
 - date and time textfields are readonly
 - free